Skip to main content

 A: We know that diversity makes us stronger.
 Diverse medical students in-training, including those training to become sports medicine-focused physicians, are historically underrepresented.

-According to the NFLPS, 86 percent of their membership identify as white, 8 percent identify as Asian, 5 percent identify as Black and 1 percent identify as Hispanic.
-According to PFATS, 65 percent of their membership identify as white, 23 percent identify as Black, 8 percent identify as Hispanic and 4 percent identify as Asian.
+According to the NFLPS, in 2023, 86 percent of their membership identify as white, 8 percent identify as Asian, 5 percent identify as Black, and 1 percent identify as Hispanic.
+According to PFATS, 65 percent of their membership identify as white, 23 percent identify as Black, 8 percent identify as Hispanic, and 4 percent identify as Asian.

 Q: Who will the medical students work with during their clinical rotation?

-A: Students will work directly with the orthopedic team physicians, primary care team physicians, athletic trainers and other members of the club medical staff to gain basic medical knowledge and exposure to patient care in sports medicine.
+A: Medical students will work directly with the orthopedic team physicians, primary care team physicians, athletic trainers, dietitians, mental health clinicians, strength & conditioning coaches, equipment managers, and other members of the club medical staff to gain basic medical knowledge and exposure to patient care in sports medicine.

 Q: Are there plans to create similar programs to engage other underrepresented groups in the NFL medical community?

-In future years, the pipeline initiative will broaden to disciplines beyond primary care sports medicine and orthopedic surgery.
+A: Yes.
+In future years, we hope to broaden the initiative to include disciplines beyond primary care sports medicine and orthopedic surgery.
 Some of the roles that may be included are physician assistants, certified athletic trainers, physical therapists, occupational therapists, nutritionists and behavioral health clinicians.